openpracticelibrary/openpracticelibrary/src/pages/practice/raison-detre.md

   moving forward as well as being a guide-post reminder as to that purpose during times of pressure or as that clarity becomes muffled.
-whyDo: We perform this practice to ensure that all members of the team are clear on their purpose and that they are rowing in rhythm in the same direction.
+whyDo: We perform this practice to ensure that all members of the team are clear on their purpose and that they are rowing in rhythm and in the same direction.
 howTo: Blah
 people: 5+
 time: 20 Minutes